All Products

 Type

-Select Self-managed Elasticsearch migration to migrate data from your self-managed Elasticsearch cluster to Alibaba Cloud Elasticsearch.
+Select Self-managed Elasticsearch Migration to migrate data from a self-managed Elasticsearch cluster to Alibaba Cloud Elasticsearch.

 The Alibaba Cloud Elasticsearch instance that receives data from your self-managed Elasticsearch cluster.
-Select an instance in the same region as your self-managed Elasticsearch ECS instance.
-After selection, enter the virtual switch ID as prompted.
+Select an instance in the same region as the ECS instance where your self-managed Elasticsearch is deployed.
+After you select an instance, enter its Virtual Switch ID as prompted on the page.

 Note